erkexzcx/Lithuanian-dictionary-generator/README.md

 eriko10
 eriko42
 ```
-And this is the purpose of this application - out of a few words it can generate extremelly large password-like words dictionary within seconds.
+And this is the purpose of this application - out of a few words it can generate extremelly large dictionaries in minutes or even seconds.

 ## More information